MoonModules/WLED-Docs/docs/moonmodules/showcases-hcs.md

 ## Software

-tuned for HSC by @ewowi
+tuned for HSC by @softhack007 and @ewowi

 * Use WLED MM latest
 * _S is in theory the most stable but _M works fine as well